dddrrreee/cs140e-25win/labs/9-debug-hw/README.md

     error,
   - You will have to modify the test `1-watchpt-test.c` where it has `todo()` invocations.
+  - We provide small setup so you can register exception handlers dynamically (see `staff-full-except.c`).
+The calls:

+            // install exception handlers: see <staff-full-except.c>
+            full_except_install(0);
+            full_except_set_data_abort(watchpt_fault);

+    Initialize the full exception system and registers `watchpt_fault` as the handler to call on data aborts.

+  - These exception handlers take the full set of registers (the 16 general purpose registers plus the `cpsr`) in a 17-entry array (`reg_t`).
+You can call `switchto` (from `switchto.h`) to context switch to the registers.
+This lets you switch between different threads.
+It also lets you build a pre-emptive thread scheduler (next week).

 So far this quarter we've been vulnerable to load and stores of NULL (address 0).
 For example, if you run this code it will execute